-Individuals requesting admission or enrollment at any of the Maricopa County Community Colleges are asked to provide certain contact information that is collected and used for the purpose of responding to the request.
+Individuals requesting admission or enrollment at any of the Maricopa COUNTY Community Colleges are asked to provide certain contact information that is collected and used for the purpose of responding to the request.
 The information collected may include your name, address, telephone number or email address.
 Maricopa county community colleges and/or its agents, including attorneys and/or collection agencies, may use this information to contact you through various means, including phone calls, text messages, e-mail and postal mail.
-Communication may include, but is not limited to, information regarding account balances, programs and services that MCCCD offers.
+Communication may include, but is not limited to, information regarding account balances, programs and services that we offer THAT MCCCD OFFERS.